HIAS Fellowship Program

 • Is the research project suitable for opening up new questions and ways of thinking?

-• Is the research project designed to benefit from interaction with other disciplines?
+• Is the research project designed to benefit from interaction with other disciplines, including the arts?

 • Is it obvious that the project can be realized particularly well at an Institute for Advanced Study?

-• Is the research project feasible within the framework of HIAS and in Hamburg?
+• Is the research project feasible within the framework of HIAS and in the research environment of Hamburg?

 In addition, diversity in terms of disciplines, countries of origin, gender and career level is taken into account in the composition of the fellow group.

-We look forward to receiving your application for 2026/27.
+We look forward to receiving your application for a fellowship 2027-2028.
 Please fill out the application form and upload your file there.

 Institution